dxqwww/osu-skillpicker/README.md

 # osu!skillpicker (WIP)

-Tampermonkey script for [osu!](osu.ppy.sh) which provides the ability to mark, search and view skellsets for all beatmaps.
+Tampermonkey script for [osu!](osu.ppy.sh) which provides the ability to mark, search and view skillsets for all beatmaps.

 # Overview